|Title|| Ser |

 A Game of Thrones

-After the death of Robert when Eddard Stark is arrested by the Lannisters, Ilyn takes Lord Stark’s ancestral Valyrian steel greatsword, Ice, for his own.
-He later executes Lord Stark at the Great Sept of Baelor with Eddard's own sword, which awards him a place on Arya Stark's list.
+When Eddard Stark is arrested by the Lannisters after Robert's death, Ilyn takes Lord Stark’s ancestral Valyrian steel greatsword, Ice, for his own.
+He later executes Lord Stark at the Great Sept of Baelor with Eddard's own sword.

 A Clash of Kings